ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 - WeekSchedule

 The new columns would be:
-- Cooling Design Day Schedule Name
+- Cooling Design Day Schedule Name^
-- Heating Design Day Schedule Name
+- Heating Design Day Schedule Name^

+These might be able to be extracted from input but it would be complicated.

 This suppports:
 - Schedule.hourly_heating_design_day